Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-5rVqTHOiwh0.md

 # [November 17th, 2020 Livestream](../2020-11-17.md)
 ## Q&A: Any chance to use the HUB Computer to display the statistics and production of the factory?
 https://www.youtube.com/watch?v=5rVqTHOiwh0
-This question was possibly duplicated with a more recent answer: [July 5th, 2022 Livestream Q&A: Is there going to be factory monitoring?](./yt-oU_GulSX3Zw.md) [https://www.youtube.com/watch?v=oU_GulSX3Zw](https://www.youtube.com/watch?v=oU_GulSX3Zw)
+This question was possibly duplicated with a more recent answer: [October 25th, 2022 Livestream Q&A: Some sort of Statistics page planned?](./yt-v3z7I4YN9h8.md) [https://www.youtube.com/watch?v=v3z7I4YN9h8](https://www.youtube.com/watch?v=v3z7I4YN9h8)

 ### Topics